Yiling-Huo/eye-tracking-workshop-slides/_handout/day2.md

 Eye movements are not exactly the same across different writing systems.
 For example, readers of Chinese (where a character corresponds to a morpheme) typically move their eyes about 2 characters with a saccade; and readers of Japanese (where a character corresponds to a morpheme (*kanji*) or a syllable (*kana*)) have an average saccade length of 3.5 characters.
 In Hebrew, where vowels are often not represented orthographically, the average saccade length is also shorter than in English (5.5 characters/letters vs. 7-9 letters).
 The difference in saccade length across languages can be attributed to the difference in information density: while a word is on average 5 letters in English, it is about 2 characters in Chinese and Japanese.
 When the number of words is considered rather than the number of letters/characters, the average saccade lengths in English, Chinese, Japanese, and Hebrew are roughly comparable [@schotter2015work].

-> Common measures you may see in a reading eye-tracking experiment:
+> Common measures you may see in a reading eye-tracking experiment^[Although some try to link these different measures with distinct cognitive processing; e.g. some researchers argue that first fixation duration reflects earlier-occurring processes (i.e., word recognition), and gaze duration reflects later-occurring processes (i.e., integration), it is not possible to fully distinguish the different processes with these measures [@cook2017using].
+You should pay attention to what the researchers are reporting as well as how they interpret it when reading a paper.]:
 >
 > On the word level:
 >
 > - First-fixation duration: the duration of the first fixation on a word.
 > - Single-fixation duration: those cases where only a single fixation is made on a word.
 > - Gaze duration: the sum of all fixations on a word prior to moving to another word.
+> - Probability of skipping: the probability that the reader does not fixate on a word/region when moving from left to right across a text (if language is written left-to-right).
 >
 > On the region of interest (ROI) level:
 >